F1: Lewis Hamilton delivers message in season finale in Abu Dhabi | DW | 01.12.2019

 "I can assure you, I am definitely sweating," Hamilton said when interviewed after the race.
 The 34-year-old led from the start and never looked like being troubled.
 It was a race of control and well-delivered tactics.
 The Briton really has thrown down the gauntlet for next season.

-Teammate Valtteri Bottas also delivered an outstanding race, finishing in fourth after starting dead last due to engine changes earlier in the weekend.
+Teammate Valtteri Bottas also produced an outstanding performance, finishing in fourth after starting dead last due to engine changes earlier in the weekend.
 He will look to threaten Hamilton next season, but it's the likes of Max Verstappen and Charles Leclerc that spring to mind beforehand.

 Challengers must step forward

-The young Dutchman took second in a gritty drive in where he held off technical difficults to seal an impressive finish to the season.
+Verstappen took second in a gritty drive, where he held off technical difficults to seal an impressive finish to the season.
 Leclerc raced really well to finish third, although an inquiry regarding his fuel load may yet affect that.
 Sebastian Vettel also had a decent day, taking fifth.
 Alexander Albon (sixth) might have stolen the show for grandest season finale though.

 Ultimately, for all of the impressive drives in Abu Dhabi and across the season, no one was able to match Hamilton.
 This was his 50th win from pole, his 84th win overall and his fifth in Abu Dhabi.
 For Mercedes, it was their sixth consecutive drivers' and constructors' championship.